-A marriage license may be issued to a man and a woman under the following conditions and procedures:
+A marriage license may be issued under the following conditions and procedures:

 - If one of the parties is a resident of Georgia, the license can be issued in any county.